-Prereq: "C" or higher in MATH 25 or MATH 26 or MATH 75; or acceptable math placement test score; and qualified for ENG 100.

-Comments: This course is intended for prospective elementary education majors
+Prerea: Oualified for ENG 100.
+"C" or higher in MATH 75X or MATH 82X; or acceptable math placement test score.
+Comments: This course is intended for prospective elementary education majors only.

 Description: This course teaches students to communicate and represent mathematical ideas, how to solve problems, and how to reason mathematically.
 Material covered includes operations and their properties, sets, counting, patterns, and algebra.
 F,